Uduse/DarkMaze/README.md

 ## DarkMaze
 An entry for competition in Davis CS Club.
+Got 1st.